Editor’s note: This post was originally written in September 2013, but was updated in December 2014 to reflect changes that apply to 2015.

 The deduction – which you’ll find on Form 1040, Line 29 – allows self-employed people to reduce their adjusted gross income by the amount they pay in health insurance premiums during a given year.
 You’ll find the deduction on your personal income tax form, and you can file for it if you were self-employed and showed a profit for that year or received wages from an S corporation in which you were more than a 2 percent shareholder.

-You can’t take the write-off if you were eligible for a group insurance from your or your spouse’s employer.
+You can’t take the premium deduction if you were eligible for a group insurance from your or your spouse’s employer.

 HSAs allow insureds to pay for medical expenses with pre-tax dollars